 It may look a little industrial at first glance, but after six or seven months on the ice, the galley is as comfortable and comforting as anywhere on station.
-On special occasions like Midwinter, we dress the it up, and the galley can become genuinely lovely.

 Of course, its primary purpose is to feed the crew, and the kitchen staff do an admirable job with that.
 We get 3 square meals a day, usually with a couple of options at each, and are free to dig through leftovers or prepare something on our own whenever we feel a bit peckish.